 The General Services Administration was responsible for maintenance of the Pentagon until 1990.
 The Defense Department obtained new funding from the US Congress and started the Pentagon Renovation Program in 1994.
 The program ended up renovating each wedge individually, until completion in 2011.
 The renovation improved the reliability of electrical service, installed modern telecommunications capacity, removed asbestos, replaced sewers, added sprinklers for fire protection, and installed blast-resistant windows.
 Until the Pentagon Renovation Program, elevators carried just freight - except for one elevators dedicated for use by the Secretary of Defense.
 Elevators for people were added in the renovation to meet the requirements of the Americans with Disabilities Act.

 The plane happened to hit a wedge that had been upgraded in the Pentagon Renovation Program, but 125 people inside the building were killed in the initial collision and subsequent fire.
 A portion of the roof collapsed, and an 80-foot gash was created in the 921-foot long wall.
-The damaged area as rebuilt within one year.24
+The damaged area was rebuilt within one year.27

 the reconstruction effort after 9/11 was called the Phoenix Project